adamtow/autocuts/docs/index.md

 - [Autocuts Search Results on RoutineHub](https://routinehub.co/search/?q=Autocuts): Find more Autocuts-compatible shortcuts on RoutineHub.

 These shortcuts require that you have Autocuts installed.
 It's recommeded to install Autocuts via the [Autocuts Suite Installer](https://routinehub.co/shortcut/3661).

+# Video Tutorials

+Learn how to use Autocuts by watching these video tutorials on YouTube:

+- [Airplane Mode at a Designated Time](https://youtu.be/N0xrBMcCTnQ): Schedule an Autocut to run at a time in the future.